 Northern Trust Corporation (the "Corporation") is a financial holding company that is a leading provider of asset servicing, fund administration, asset management, fiduciary and banking solutions for corporations, institutions, families and individuals worldwide.
 Northern Trust focuses on servicing and managing client assets through its two primary business units: Corporate & Institutional Services and Wealth Management.
 Asset management and related services are provided to Wealth Management and Corporate & Institutional Services primarily by a third business unit, Asset Management.
-Northern Trust emphasizes quality through a high level of service complemented by the effective use of technology, delivered by a fourth business unit, Operations & Technology.
 The Corporation conducts business through various U.S. and non-U.S. subsidiaries, including through its principal subsidiary, The Northern Trust Company (the "Bank").
-At June 30, 2014, the Corporation had consolidated total assets of \$105.8 billion and stockholders' equity of \$8.0 billion.
+At September 30, 2014, the Corporation had consolidated total assets of \$111.2 billion and stockholders' equity of \$8.5 billion.